Racial views of Donald Trump: Use of Palestinian as a slur

 In March 2025, Trump was criticized for saying, "Schumer is a Palestinian, as far as I'm concerned.
 He's become a Palestinian (...)
 He used to be Jewish.
 He's not Jewish anymore.
 He's a Palestinian".
-Previously, at the 2024 presidential debate with Joe Biden, Trump was also criticized after saying, "He has become like a Palestinian.
+Previously, at the 2024 presidential debate with Joe Biden on June 27, 2024, Trump was also criticized after saying, "He has become like a Palestinian.
 But, they don't like him because he is a very bad Palestinian.
 He is a weak one."